Skip to content

 Now that you're working in a real development environment, here's what becomes possible that wasn't before.

-Live Data¶
+Live Data

-User Accounts and Stored Data¶
+User Accounts and Stored Data

-Work That Persists¶
+Work That Persists

 Come back tomorrow and pick up where you left off.
 Your AI coding assistant can read what's already there and continue building.
 No need to re-explain what you've already done.

-Team Collaboration¶
+Team Collaboration

 Imagine the Upgrade

 Mob Session | ~3 minutes total | Gather around one screen.
-One person opens a scratch notepad (not the AI coding assistant).
+One person opens a notes app: Notes on Mac, Notepad on Windows (not the AI coding assistant).

 For example: